emilyfuhrman/map-club/README.md

 ## Logistics

-All Map Club sessions are held on Fridays from 1:30 - 3:00PM in Room 215 on the lower level of Lehman Library.
+All Map Club sessions are held on **Fridays from 1:30 - 3:00PM in Room 215 on the lower level of Lehman Library**.
 To view the most recently updated schedule for Fall 2016, go [here](https://blogs.cul.columbia.edu/dssc/2016/09/14/map-club-fall-2016-edition/).

 ## Preparation